 A United Church partner in the Philippines, writing to Prime Minister Trudeau, stated: “The creation of the new ombudsperson office is important not only for our organization, but for indigenous peoples and other communities affected by Canadian mining projects in the country, in bringing the human—and indigenous peoples’—rights violations committed to the attention of the Canadian government.”

+Canada is home to half of the world’s mining and mineral exploration companies.
+Communities negatively affected by the overseas operations of Canadian extractive-sector companies have been particularly impacted by their negligent extraction activities and are still waiting for justice.
 In early 2018, United Church partner The Christian Council of Zambia wrote to Prime Minister Trudeau “to appeal to [his] good office to strongly encourage and support the government of Canada to affirm the creation of the office of Human Rights Ombudsperson, being fully aware of the presence and influence of Canadian mining companies operating around the world and in particular in Africa.”

 For more information, see Mining and Resource Extraction.